jonbodner/proteus/README.md

 Out of the box, you can use either a `map[string]string` or a unix properties file to store your queries.
 In order to use a `map[string]string`, cast your map to `proteus.MapMapper` (or just declare your variable to be of type `proteus.MapMapper`).
 To use a properties file, call the method
 `proteus.PropFileToQueryMapper` with the name of the property file that contains your queries.

+## Context support

+As of Proteus 0.10.0, Proteus optionally builds functions that invoke the the `ExecContext` and `QueryContext` methods on `sql.DB` and `sql.Tx`.
+In order to do so, declare your function fields with a first parameter of `context.Context` and a second parameter of either `proteus.ContextQuerier` or `ContextExecutor`.
+You then call `proteus.Build` or
+`proteus.ShouldBuild` as you normally would.
+When invoking the functions, you pass in a `context.Context` instance as the first parameter, and an instance of `sql.DB` or `sql.Tx` as the second parameter.

+Note that if you are using the context variants, you cannot use the `proteus.Wrap` function; this is OK, as Wrap is now a no-op and is considered deprecated.

 ## Valid function signatures